chrisburr/DIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 Unless otherwise specified, (patch) releases of LHCbDIRAC are usually done "on top" of the latest production release of DIRAC.
 The following of this guide assumes the above is true.

-Creating a release of LHCbDIRAC means creating a tarball that contains the release code.
-This is done in 3 steps:
+Releases of LHCbDIRAC are stored on the `Python Package Index (PyPI) <https://pypi.org/>`__ and created in 3 steps:

 1. Merging "Merge Requests"
 2. Propagating to the devel branch (for patches)
-3. Creating the release tarball, add uploading it to the LHCb web service
+3. Creating a tag in Git and uploading it to the .
+This is typically handled by a manually triggered CI job.

 Merging "Merge Requests"